willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The view in the HMD is jittering and stuttering a lot

 There are several reasons this may happen.
 The primary causes are the system not being able to render content to the headset, or the tracking system is experiencing problems.
 Check the following:
 1. Make sure your PC is not under resource contention.
-Open Task Manager and ensure your compute resources are free (e.g. 80% CPU free, 400MB of ram and disk IO is below 80%).
+Open Task Manager and ensure your compute resources are free (for example, 80% CPU free, 400MB of ram and disk IO is below 80%).
 2. Make sure you have the latest graphics drivers for your hardware.
-See the graphics drive section for more info.
+See the graphics driver section for more info.
 3. Make sure the room has enough light.
-4. Try unplugging the device, closing Windows Mixed Reality, and plugging the device back in.
+4. Unplug the device, close Windows Mixed Reality, and plug the device in again.
-5. Try rebooting your PC.
+5. Reboot your PC.

-If this problem persists, contact customer support.
+6. If the problem persists, contact customer support.

 ### The world briefly froze and perhaps tilted or flipped upside before returning to normal